 Let’s look into an example first.
-A watch labelled as “men’s” was sold for an average of 30 pounds, while the one labelled as “gents” sold for an average of 70 pounds.
+A watch labeled as “men’s” was sold for an average of 30 pounds, while the one labeled as “gents” sold for an average of 70 pounds.
 Now, why does this happen?
 It is an understanding of the mindset of people.
 Customers want to be told what they want to hear.
 It’s as simple as that!

-The keyword tool from eBay can help you write apt product description.
+The keyword tool from eBay can help you write an apt product description.

 Good spelling and grammar

 For your product to look as a good standard one, how it is described matters a lot.
-For example, missing apostrophes in product description and the like, were found to have a negative impact in the market.
-Basically, using the correct spelling and grammar for any item, establishes an impression in the customers’ mind that the particular item is sold by a company that cares for quality, considers the customers’ situation and genuinely tries to make them happy.
-This builds trust in their minds and make them come back to you.
+For example, missing apostrophes in the product description were found to have a negative impact on the market.
+Basically, using the correct spelling and grammar for any item establishes an impression in the customers’ mind that the particular item is sold by a company that cares for quality, considers the customers’ situation and genuinely tries to make them happy.
+This builds trust in their minds and makes them come back to you.
 An example is, a watch said to “have water resistance”, sold 50% more than a “water resistant” watch.